bloomberg/pystack/README.md

 > Print the stack trace of a running Python process, or of a Python core dump.

-PyStack is a tool that uses forbidden magic to let you inspect the stack frames of a running Python process or a Python core dump, to learn easily and quickly what it is doing (or what it was doing when it crashed) without having to interpret nasty CPython internals.
+PyStack is a tool that uses forbidden magic to let you inspect the stack frames of a running Python process or a Python core dump, helping you quickly and easily learn what it's doing (or what it was doing when it crashed) without having to interpret nasty CPython internals.

 # What PyStack can do